OludayoDahunsi/Django_API_REST_Project/README.md

 support and has reached its end of life.
 This makes this program unreliable and an insecure stack of technology.

 ### Project Purpose and scope
-The purpose of the project is to evaluate the current existing backend functionality and source code artifacts.
+The project aims to evaluate the current existing backend functionality and source code artifacts.
 - Reengineer the SAFEHR backend endpoint,
 - Migrate the SAFEHR Endpoint to a new mainstream framework and
 - Enhance the functionalities